quasarframework/quasar-framework.org/source/guide/app-plugins.md

 ```

 You can now add content to that file depending on what the intended use of your plugin is.

-Do not forget that you default export needs to be a function.
+> Do not forget that your default export needs to be a function.
-Check [#Examples-of-common-plugins] for examples of common plugins.
+> However, you can have as many named exports as you want, should the plugin expose something for later usage.
+In this case, you can import any of these named exports anywhere in your app.

 The last step is to tell Quasar to use your new plugin.
 For this to happen you need to add the plugin in `/quasar.conf.js`